billkarsh/SpikeGLX/Markdown/Manual-Text.md

 * `Apply All`: Copies Yscl from the selected graph to all other graphs of the same category.

+* `BinMax`: If checked, we report the extremum in each neural channel downsample bin.
+This assists spike visualization but exaggerates apparent background noise.
+Uncheck the box to visualize noise more accurately.

 #### For Imec Stream